alexandreborges/malwoverview/README.md

 ## Virus Total and Hybrid-Analysis.

-You must edit the malwoverview.py and insert your APIs and secret to use Virus Total and Hybrid-Analysis checking:
+You must edit the malwoverview.py and insert your APIs and secret to enable Virus Total and Hybrid-Analysis checking:

 VT: